glickbot/riak-banana/README.md

 #### Notes
 The goal is to hook in LucidWorks/banana into Riak2.0's solr interface, use Riak to store dashboards, etc, and riak to submit log data.

-Currently Non-Functional
+Currently Semi-Functional

-Installs and configures Riak2.0, sets up default search index for bucket 'riakbanana' Installs and configures Logstash + Logstash contribs, configures riak logstash plugin Banana isn't yet working with the current configuration.
+Installs and configures Riak2.0, sets up default search index for bucket 'logstash_logs'

+Installs and configures Logstash + Logstash contribs, configures riak logstash plugin

+Installs banana

 #### Usage: